 Max is a writer for King & Ballow's Employment Law Comment, as well as for King & Ballow's employment law blog, Keeping You Posted.

 Mr. Nuyen’s practice focuses on employment litigation and immigration matters.
 He is admitted to practice in California.

-Read Max Nuyen's most recent article, Arbitration Clauses in Employee Manuals May Not be Binding on Keeping You Posted.
+Read Max Nuyen's most recent article, Arbitration Clauses in Employment Applications may be Unfair in Certain Circumstances on Keeping You Posted.